 Between 1948 and 1994, the government of South Africa enforced a policy of racial segregation called Apartheid.
 The system led to significant challenges including inequality, unemployment, and widespread recurring poverty.
 Communities were segregated based on ethnicity – and non-white communities were excluded from mainstream business including tourism.

 Anthea’s early years were spent in the Eastern Cape.
 During her childhood she moved to Oudtshoorn in the Western Cape where her father worked as a master builder and her mother a respected fashion designer and dress maker.
 Growing up in a multicultural community, she was greatly influenced by her multi-lingual and hardworking parents who raised Anthea and her siblings with values of justice and equality.
 She was taught to have empathy and humanity for people less fortunate.
+She was raised in a sports loving family and excelled at hockey representing her High School 1st team through the South Western Region of South Africa.
+Anthea’s passion for sport continued as a hockey coach and referee in the Western Cape, and she is an enthusiastic season ticket holder at Brighton & Hove Albion Football Club.

 In 1986 Anthea and her family moved to the resort town of Stilbaai (Garden Route, Western Cape) 7km from the coloured township of Melkhoutfontein.
 Melkhoutfontein was historically a fishing community, but by the mid-1980s commercial fishing had stopped depriving the township of its primary source of income.